 Letters of demand are not court documents.
 While debt collection agencies or solicitors may attempt to add a fee to the alleged debt, often referred to as “costs”, it is legally questionable as to whether they are entitled to such a fee.
 Therefore, unless there is evidence that the terms of the contract between you and the creditor entitle the creditor to this payment, it is recommended that you do not pay this fee.

-In Australian Competition and Consumer Commission v Sampson FCA 1165, a Victorian solicitor admitted engaging in misleading or deceptive conduct in breach of section 52 of the Trade Practices Act 1974 (Cth) (the current equivalent provision of which is section 18 of the Australian Consumer Law, which forms part of the Competition and Consumer Act 2010 (Cth)).
-They did so by claiming, in letters and notices sent on behalf of video rental stores to customers making demands for the payment of small debts for video rentals, that the video store was entitled to recover an extra $30 (or other amount specified) in solicitor’s costs, in addition to the claimed debt, despite the store having no necessary entitlement to recover such a cost.
+In Australian Competition and Consumer Commission v Sampson FCA 1165, a Victorian solicitor admitted engaging in misleading or deceptive conduct in breach of section 52 of the Trade Practices Act 1974 (Cth).
+This conduct is also likely to be considered to be a breach of the current equivalent provision, which is section 18 of the Australian Consumer Law (which is a schedule in the Competition and Consumer Act 2010 (Cth)).
+The conduct in that case was claiming – in letters and notices sent on behalf of video rental stores to customers making demands for the payment of small debts for video rentals – that the video store was entitled to recover an extra $30 (or other amount specified) in solicitor’s costs, in addition to the claimed debt, despite the store having no necessary entitlement to recover such a cost.

 What do you do when you have received a letter of demand?
 As a letter of demand is often the last letter a creditor will send you before suing you, it is important that you make yourself aware of your legal rights and clarify whether you actually owe the creditor at all, and whether you owe the amount being demanded.
 Therefore, you should do the following: